RESULT IN 15 MIN. FACT SHEET-3 FOR PATIENTS

 There are different kinds of tests for COVID-19.
 Molecular tests (also known as PCR tests) detect genetic material from the virus.
 Antigen tests detect proteins from the virus.
 Antigen tests are very specific for the virus but are not as sensitive as molecular tests.
 This means that a positive result is highly accurate, but a negative result does not rule out infection.

-If your test result is negative, you should discuss with your healthcare provider whether an additional molecular test would help with your care, and when you should discontinue home isolation.
+If your test result is negative, you should discuss with your healthcare provider whether an additional molecular test is needed, and when you should discontinue home isolation.

 If you will not have an additional test to determine if you are contagious, the CDC currently recommends that you should stay home until three things have happened:

-- – You have had no fever for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers)
+- You have had no fever for at least 72 hours (that is three full days of no fever without the use of medicine that reduces this symptom)

 For more information, the CDC has provided guidelines on how to prevent the spread of COVID-19 if you are sick: https://www.cdc.gov/coronavirus/2019-ncov/downloads/sick-with-2019-nCoV-fact-sheet.pdf